Samudevv/runic/README.md

 LENGTH = 267.3450000000000273 #Float64
 ```

 A runestone is a (modified) ini file containing information about the contents of one library file which can either be a static or a shared library.
-Thint to replace the C header files which are usually used to define the symbols of a library file.
+Meant to replace the C header files which are usually used to define the symbols of a library file.
 The format is meant to be easily parsable even if a parser is written from scratch.

 ## Rune